scylladb/scylladb/docs/alternator/getting-started.md

    nightly image by running: `docker pull scylladb/scylla-nightly:latest`
-2. Follow the steps in the [Scylla official download web page](https://www.scylladb.com/download/open-source/#docker) add to every "docker run" command: `-p 8000:8000` before the image name and `--alternator-port=8000` at the end.
-The "alternator-port" option specifies on which port Scylla will listen for the (unencrypted) DynamoDB API.
+2. Follow the steps in the [Scylla official download web page](https://www.scylladb.com/download/open-source/#docker) add to every "docker run" command: `-p 8000:8000` before the image name and `--alternator-port=8000 --alternator-write-isolation=always` at the end.
+   The "alternator-port" option specifies on which port Scylla will listen for the (unencrypted) DynamoDB API, and the "alternator-write-isolation" chooses whether or not Alternator will use LWT for every write.
    For example,
-   `docker run --name scylla -d -p 8000:8000 scylladb/scylla-nightly:latest --alternator-port=8000
+   `docker run --name scylla -d -p 8000:8000 scylladb/scylla-nightly:latest --alternator-port=8000 --alternator-write-isolation=always

 ## Testing Scylla's DynamoDB API support:
 ### Running AWS Tic Tac Toe demo app to test the cluster: